scuzzydude/asimov/asimov.md

 Later that day, when the young men woke up from their slumber and the women returned from the forest with their finds, the older men were still out hunting game at dusk.
 Big Mama watched from the shade of her hut, as the young talked and danced and sang around the tribal fire.
 It wasn't long before a fight broke out, first it was just shoving, but real screams of pain rang out.
 Big Mama stood up and went closer, and she saw that it was her last living son, Heart of Tatanka, fighting with another boy, the son of one of the few women her age who would still talk to Big Mama.
 A beautiful girl, taken in a raid the spring prior, stood near them, laughing.

 As she got closer, she saw that her son held a stone hatchet, given to him for raids by his father, the Chief.
-The other boy held a pointed fishing spear but looked crazed and was bleeding from his side.
+The other boy held a spear but looked crazed and was bleeding from his side.
 She began to run, shouting.
 She arrived just in time, positioning herself between her son in legal blocking position, preventing him from bringing down the killing blow.

 "Son of mine, stop.
 All that is shiny is not the eyes of tatanka.
 She is too scrawny to give you sons."